In letter to Kejriwal, Delhi lieutenant governor blames AAP government for water shortage in capital

 Atishi also alleged that she has written to the chief secretary of Delhi several times seeking action against government officers in various cases, but was told in response that the workings of the services department is outside the purview of the Aam Aadmi Party government.

-“So it is clear that whatever action has to be taken [against errants officers], needs to be taken by the Hon’ble LG,” Atishi said.
+“So it is clear that whatever action has to be taken [against errant officers], needs to be taken by the Hon’ble LG,” Atishi said.